-A robust pandemic and outbreak management plan is in place.
-Covid-19 response procedures are included to ensure screening of residents as indicated and sufficient supply of protective equipment.
+A robust pandemic and outbreak management plan is in place including a Covid-19 response procedure.
 The internal audit system monitors for a safe environment.
-There has been one Covid-19 outbreak since last audit.
+There have been two Covid-19 outbreaks since last audit.

 Documented processes are in place for the management of waste and hazardous substances in place.
 Chemicals are stored safely throughout the facility.
 Policies and procedures for the cleaning and laundry services are in place and implemented with appropriate monitoring systems in place to evaluate the effectiveness of these services.